stephaneAG/PengPod700/configOpenbox/README.md

-# the 2 files present in the current dir were originally located in ~/.config/Openbox/
+### hints
-# the script toggling the cursor has an alias but it's also present in the scripts of the repo
+the 2 files present in the current dir were originally located in ~/.config/Openbox/ the script toggling the cursor has an alias but it's also present in the scripts of the repo